andrewpey/vtland/_posts/2018-11-10-hell-or-high-water.md

 draft: true
 ---

-Halloween is behind now and we decided it's great time to do a little retrospective on how we celebrated it with our community in the past, and especially talk about this year and why it's important.
+Halloween is behind now and we decided it's a great time to do a little retrospective on how we celebrated it with our community in the past and especially talk about this year and why it's important.

 ## Tier 1

 It was those times when we were working on Voxel Tycoon in our spare time.
-Not so much afforts was put into the Halloween post - we just basically recolored some biomes and trees to get the spooky look.
+Not so much effort was put into the Halloween post - we just basically recolored some biomes and trees to get the spooky look.
 By the way, it was a moment when the famous Pumpkin was born:

 ![](/assets/hell-or-high-water/M7USjsCR0AU.jpg)